routingorders service allows searching, editing and reprocessing routing orders.

-- the state defines the state of the routing order:
+- State defines the state of the routing order:

-- the service refers to the service targeted by the Routing Order.
-You can select a service’s id in the list suggested by the user interface or enter an adapter’s name by clicking on the pencil button.
+- Service refers to the service targeted by the routing order.
+You can select a service’s id in the list suggested by the user interface or directly key a value after clicking on the pencil button.

-- the period is the range which includes the Routing Order’s creation date.
+- From / To dates is the range of dates which includes the routing order‘s creation date.

-Once you’ve launched the search, you will see the response of the query just below the Search Options section.
+After entering your search criteria and hitting the ‘Search’ button, you will see the result of the query below the ‘SEARCH OPTIONS’ section.

-Search results can be exported into an Excel file.
+Search results can be exported to an Excel file.

 Edit a Routing Order¶

-Double-click on the line associated to a Routing Order to see the edit form.
+Double-click on the line associated to a routing order or hit the orange pen icon to see the edit form.